magisterquis/curlrevshell/doc/flags.md

 Handy for libraries of shell functions and telling people you load modules in memory over the network.

+A default can be set at compile-time with
+`-ldflags '-X main.DefaultCtrlI=./crs/ctrl-i'`

 ### Example
 Send a shell function library from `./sneaky.subr`.
 ```